AviatrixSystems/Azure_Controller_HA/README.md

 Note:

-Alert is not triggere when instance is deleted or stopped manually.
-It will only be triggered only when loadbalancer health checks are failed.
+Alert will not be triggered when instance is deleted or stopped manually.
+It will only be triggered when loadbalancer health checks are failed.
 To test the failover, insert a deny rule on controller SG by blocking https traffic from Azure load balancer(sevice tag).